 - In minutes smoke settles into soot that immediately causes permanent discoloration of many porous materials.
 That includes even marble and alabaster as well as the plastics commonly used in small appliances.

-- In days synthetic carpet fibers permanently yellow and smoke removal from other fibers may become impossible.
+- In days synthetic carpet fibres permanently yellow and smoke removal from other fibres may become impossible.
 Silver is irreparably corroded and even glass, crystal, and china become etched.

 Fire and Smoke Odors

-Smoke odors can be extremely difficult to remove.
+Smoke odours can be extremely difficult to remove.
 The heat of a fire, especially when combined with the high humidity resulting from firefighting, opens up pores in materials such as wood.
-Those pores close with a return to normal conditions, trapping odors and toxins inside.
+Those pores close with a return to normal conditions, trapping odours and toxins inside.
 Smells can linger for years, perhaps a century.